Alpha-Rome0/cook-for-me/README.md

 _Pre-requisites_

 Any system, preferably built on Unix, is capable of running CookForMe.
-The system must have internet access in order to connect to Amazon servers.
+The system must have internet access in order to connect to Amazon servers for database storage.

 _Dependent Libraries_